arm-sbc/rockchip-bsp/README.md

 then

-clean the SD card, below coomand will delete all partitions in the SD card and will fill with zero)
+clean the SD card, below command will delete all partitions in the SD card and will fill with zero
 	sudo dd if=/dev/zero of=/dev/sdx bs=8192
 then
 	sudo fdisk /dev/sdx